 At the completion of Project mining activities, infrastructure would be decommissioned, where an agreement to retain infrastructure is not in place with relevant stakeholders, and final landform earthworks and revegetation would be undertaken.
-The final landform and rehabilitation strategy for the Project is described in Section 6 of the Draft EIS.
-The detailed mining sequence and rehabilitation program over any given period would be documented in the relevant Progressive Rehabilitation and Closure Plan (PRCP) under the Environmental Protection Act 1994 (EP Act).
+The final landform and rehabilitation strategy for the Project is described in Section 6.

+The detailed mining sequence and rehabilitation program over any given period would be documented in the relevant PRC Plan as required by the EP Act.